-With temperatures continuing to tumble this winter, it's time to pay some attention to the crucial home appliance that will see us through the colder months.
+As temperatures continue to drop this winter, it's time to turn your attention to the crucial home appliance that will keep us comfortable during the colder months: the boiler.

-A healthy boiler is the beating heart of your property’s central heating system, so it’s important to stay on top of its upkeep, especially when neglecting it could lead to drafty living spaces, burst pipes, and damp and mould.
+A healthy boiler is the heart of your property’s central heating system, so it’s vital to keep on top of its maintenance, especially when neglecting it could lead to frosty living spaces, burst pipes, and damp and mould issues.

-We've rounded up seven simple measures you can take to protect your boiler and stay one step ahead of the bitter winter weather.
+We've rounded up seven simple steps you can take to protect your boiler and stay one step ahead of the bitter winter weather this year.

 Giving the exterior of your boiler a clean every time you do the housework can prevent dust from settling on it.
 It might not sound like much, but this quick and easy job will help stop the appliance’s tubes and pipes from getting clogged up.

-Remember, you should never attempt to clean the interior of the boiler yourself – this task should always be left to a Gas Safe registered engineer.
+Remember, you should never attempt to clean the interior of the boiler yourself – this task should always be left to a qualified engineer.